Andrewtomp/Software-Engineering/Sprint1.md

 3. Continuously making the application accessible for users on different platforms
 4. Identified and tested boostrap as framework
 ### Back end
+1. Created back end API structure
+2. Created working login API that allows users to register an account, login, and logout
+3. Created back end documentation using Swagger
+4. Created unit tests using golang test file for login API
+5. Created test cases using Postman
+6. Created TLS certificate for in transit data encryption
+7. Implimented hashing for at rest passwords
+8. Created basic `user` postgres database where each user is represented as:
+   - ID, Email, HashedPassword, BusinessName

 ## Incomplete Issues
 ### Front end